Manage your macOS VM Images with the Orka-Packer Plugin

 HCL Templates | Packer

+Want to collaborate with other engineers and devs?
 Do you have any good tips for your peers regarding Packer and managing images?
-Join our MacStadium Community Slack and let us know your thoughts.
+Join the MacStadium Community and let us know your thoughts.